COLAtoday City Guide Live Banner

 Cross-country crusts

 With its motto “We really Philly” — this Columbia restaurant, established in 1988, offers casual dining with a focus on Philadelphia-style cuisine.
-They pride themselves on high-quality ingredients, including rolls and steak meat imported from Philadelphia.
-Their menu highlights lasagna, pizza, cheesesteak sandwiches, and homemade Italian ice.
+The shop pride itself on high-quality ingredients, including rolls and steak meat imported from Philadelphia.
+Its menu highlights lasagna, pizza, cheesesteak sandwiches, and homemade Italian ice.

 Can’t wait for your specialty pizza?
 Dine on Sicilian Pepperoni Pizza Rolls — Chicago Pizza’s signature dough with pepperoni, fresh green onions, and cheese.
 They’re baked and served with pizza sauce.